ZettaScaleLabs/roscon2024_workshop/README.md

 ./docker/build_image.sh
 ```

-The image includes ROS 2 Jazzy Jalisco (core) with pre-installed demo ROS 2 packages.
-It also has a workspace at `/ros_ws` where `rmw_zenoh` is already built and installed from source.
+The image includes ROS 2 Jazzy Jalisco (core) with pre-installed `rmw_zenoh_cpp` and other demo ROS 2 packages.
 Both the ROS 2 Jazzy environment and the workspace will be automatically set up when you start a bash session (see the `/root/.bashrc` file for details).

 ### Using the Docker Container

 The docker directory contains several scripts to help manage the container:

 * Run [`./docker/create_container.sh`](docker/create_container.sh) to create a container named `roscon2024_workshop`, or use the `$CONTAINER_NAME` environment variable to specify a custom name.
 The container will use the host network (`--net host`).
 Important directories in the container include:
-  * `/ros_ws`: The ROS workspace
-  * `/ros_ws/src/rmw_zenoh`: The `rmw_zenoh` source code (already built and installed in the workspace)
   * `/ros_ws/zenoh_confs`: A volume mapped to the `zenoh_confs/` directory in this repository
 * Run [`./docker/login_container.sh`](docker/login_container.sh) to start a bash shell inside the container
 * Run [`./docker/restart_container.sh`](docker/restart_container.sh) to restart the container